uv

 └── README.md

-Running uv init created a git repository and the additional five files seen above.
-Once a project command (we’re getting to those) is executed, a virtual environment will be created (.venv/) in the directory as well as a uv.lock file. main.py is just a simple “Hello from {directory}” program serving as a placeholder.
+Running uv init will create a git repository and the additional five files seen above.
+Once a project command is executed, a virtual environment will be created (.venv/) in the directory as well as a uv.lock file. main.py is just a simple “Hello from {directory}” program serving as a placeholder.

 With an initialized project ready for development, dependencies can be managed using a few key commands.
-To add numpy to your project and then remove it (just for example’s sake), run the following:
+Just for example’s sake, to add numpy to your project and then remove it, run the following:

 uv add numpy